linjialiang/vim-php-cs-fixer/readme.md

     > Common Rule Group: `@PSR2`,`@PSR12`,`@PER-CS`,`@Symfony`,`@PhpCsFixer`

-6. fix cache directory(absolute path required)
+6. temporary file storage directory(absolute path required)

     - Note: if no `phpCsFixerFixCacheDir` is specified, only saved content can be formatted
     - default: `''`